Information-Theoretic Storage Cost in Sentence Comprehension: Experiments and Results

 \subsection{Correlation with DLT}

-As a secondary validation of our proposal, we examine whether information storage correlates with the grammar-based DLT storage cost.
+As a second validation of our proposal, we examine whether information storage correlates with the grammar-based DLT storage cost.
 We predict that correlations should be positive and moderate, as information-based storage cost contains semantic and other non-structural information not captured by purely grammar-based metrics.

-We use the UD\_English-GUM corpus~\citep{Zeldes2017}, a manually annotated treebank comprising 13,263 sentences and 233,926 words.\footnote{\url{https://github.com/UniversalDependencies/UD_English-GUM/}} We compute both DLT storage cost and information storage for each sentence.
+We use the UD\_English-GUM corpus~\citep{Zeldes2017}, a manually annotated treebank comprising 13,263 sentences and 233,926 words.
+We compute both DLT storage cost and information storage for each sentence.
 The original definition of DLT storage cost is the number of predicted syntactic heads required to complete the current input as a grammatical sentence.
-Since it is hard to apply this definition to large-scale corpora (as discussed in~\cref{sec:background}), we operationalize it as the count of unseen tokens whose co-dependents have been encountered.
+Since it is challenging to apply this definition to large-scale corpora (as discussed in~\cref{sec:background}), we operationalize it as the count of unseen tokens whose co-dependents have been encountered.
 In this calculation, we exclude the following dependency relations: \texttt{punct}, \texttt{root}, \texttt{dep}, and \texttt{reparandum}.
 For information storage, to align BERT's subword tokenization with UD token boundaries, we define words by whitespace and sum token-level values within each word.

 \Cref{fig:dlt_correlation} visualizes the relationship between the two measures.
-We observe a moderate positive correlation (Pearson's $r = .338$, Spearman's $\rho = .489$).
+We observe a moderate positive correlation (Pearson's $r = 0.34$, Spearman's $\rho = 0.49$).
 Note, however, that the means of the DLT bins suggest that the underlying relationship may be sub-linear.
-Regardless, these data suggest that our information storage captures the core intuition behind grammar-based storage cost using only distributional statistics.
+This sub-linearity likely reflects a fundamental difference between the two metrics: while DLT storage increases linearly as it counts the number of unseen tokens required by the co-dependents in context based on gold parses, information storage may not do so because mutual information in natural language decays according to a power law over distance~\citep[e.g.,][]{debowski-2015,hahn-etal-2021}.
+Regardless, the correlations suggest that our information storage captures the core intuition behind grammar-based storage cost using only distributional statistics.

-\subsection{Naturalistic reading times}
+\subsection{Naturalistic Reading Times}

 We evaluate whether information storage improves reading-time prediction in two of the largest naturalistic English reading-time datasets currently available ($N$$\approx$100--200 each): Natural Stories~\citep{futrell-etal-2021} and OneStop~\citep{berzak-etal-2025onestop}.
 We also examine whether information storage explains reading-time variance above and beyond DLT storage by testing their respective contributions when the other measure is already included in the model.